yongkyunlee/noninertialframe.com/README.md

 - Adjust font size according to screen width
 - Make sure title does not contain /
 - Make sure the title does not have duplicate
+- limit number of data loaded at blog home